-Partnered with the client to identify short-term risk management solutions that worked with their specific priorities, internal resources, and budget.
+Partnered with the client to identify short-term and long-term risk management solutions that worked with their specific priorities, internal resources, and budget.

-Reduced impending risks by understanding the daily processes of the client’s operation and sharing recommendations on how to optimize.
+Reduced impending risks by understanding the daily processes of the client’s operation and sharing recommendations on how to optimize current Property Conservation Programs.

 Created an open line of communication with the client to feel comfortable sharing risk information in the future and collaborate to identify optimal solutions.

 Encouraged unique solutions to risk scenarios that could not be effectively managed by standard best practices.